thlintw/clavert/README.md

 Currently there's no cutout for physical reset buttons and power switches because ZMK supports sending reset/bootloader signal with key press.
 The left side face half comes in two versions, with or without encoder.
 Only left side because as of writing of this readme ZMK only supports encoders on the central side.
 The halves and battery holders are assembled with heat set inserts and screws.

-**DO NOT** mirror face half and print them because you will mirror the switch pin holes and hotswap socket holes too.
+**DO NOT** mirror face half and print them because you will mirror the hotswap socket holes too.
 The back halves are fine.

 #### Print setting suggestions